cvvergara/vrprouting/doc/general/introduction.rst

 Corporate Sponsors (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are corporate entities that have contributed developer time, hosting, or direct monetary funding to the vrpRouting project:
+These are corporate entities that have contributed developer time, hosting, or direct monetary funding to the pgOrtools project:

 - `Paragon Corporation <https://www.paragoncorporation.com/>`__